GovStackWorkingGroup/sandbox/spec/1-main.md

+The GovStack Sandbox is a unified environment for all the GovStack and digital government ecosystem actors to discover, understand, engage, experiment, innovate, and build digital government solutions using the [GovStack platform](http://govstack.gitbook.io/).

+The sandbox is not just a playground, but rather a publicly available kit of tools, including a cloud infrastructure repositories, container images and Helm charts for building blocks.
+This means that you have the flexibility to take these repositories and set up your own sandbox environment.

-The GovStack Sandbox is a unified environment for all the GovStack and digital government ecosystem actors to discover, understand, engage, experiment, innovate, and build digital government solutions using the GovStack platform.
-The sandbox provides an API environment that public and private agencies can use to mimic the characteristics exhibited by the GovStack platform and environment on a real-time basis to help simulate responses from all the systems an application interfaces with.
+The fully operational environment offers a comprehensive API that public and private agencies can use to mimic the characteristics exhibited by the GovStack platform and environment on a real-time basis to help simulate responses from all the systems an application interfaces with.
 This especially enables government agencies and digital government players to experiment with innovative GovTech products or services within a well-defined space and duration.
 The design of the GovStack sandbox encapsulates the business logic and data necessary to represent multiple GovStack capabilities such as APIs, building blocks, use cases and transaction flows.
 This helps developers and digital government agencies to achieve a more holistic view of the GovStack.
-The GovStack is accessible through the virtual cloud presence and the sandbox is in a separate deployment environment with virtual users and transactional capabilities that are similar to a production system.

 ## Get started

 The sandbox is reusable and replicable, which means you can set up your own GovStack sandbox within your own environment.